emreYbs/BBCnews/README.md

 - **pandas**

 **Note:** This first version works well, but I plan to improve the code.
 For now, it is not as I wanted.
 You can edit as you wish or improve by contributing.

+# BBCnews Version 2:
+updated the script, removed Halo, cowsay and added extra lines of code to make the code more useful